Classic tastes of Thailand on Sauchiehall Street, in a smart setting offering outstanding service.

 - Provides: Halal options, Children's portions, Children's high chairs, Pre-theatre menu, Free wi-fi

-- Music on stereo: Thai pop
+- Music on stereo: Thai pop, from rock to dance depending on the evening

 - Capacity: 70